New Testament Overview

-One of those blessings came in the form of a long distance pen pal who became a new mentor of sorts, writing to me about the Lord and teaching me about His faithfulness.
-She sent me, a virtual stranger, a set of Bible study books and encouraged me dive in.
+One of those blessings came in the form of a long-distance pen pal who became a new mentor of sorts, writing to me about the Lord and teaching me about His faithfulness.
+She sent me, a virtual stranger, a set of Bible study books and encouraged me to dive in.
 She told me over and over that I would find all the answers in His Word.

 And you know what?
 She was right!

 It doesn’t come easy, though, learning the Bible.
 To truly know scripture and let it become an integral part of you takes lots of repetition, consistent reading, research, and reflection, plus someone to help guide you when you need.
 I feel a little ‘weird’ guiding others as I still see myself as that unsure, insecure girl from long ago.

 But I’ve spent years now studying and trying to grow closer to God every day, and I feel He’s telling me that it’s now time to help others who yearn to know Him better, too.
 That doesn’t mean I have all the answers, not at all.
 I’m learning, too, and praying each day for guidance and direction in how I can be closer to the Lord.